aromartins/GlassCeiling/CONTRIBUTING.md

 ## How to report bugs

+Please stay on the lookout for any potential problems (bugs, content errors, overall design) that might cause trouble for the project.

 Notice a mistake?
 Please file any bugs, requests, or questions in our [issue tracker](GlassCeiling/issues)!
 We invite all contributors to report bugs so we can tackle problems as quickly as possible.

-Please stay on the lookout for any potential problems (bugs, content errors, overall design) that might cause trouble for the project.

 And don't forget when reporting bugs to be descriptive, include a screenshot if possible/relevant, and give details about what you think may have triggered the issue, or the exact steps which reproduce the problem.

+Thanks!

 ## Communication channels